ComputationalDesignLab/rombo/README.md

 ## Data generated for publication

 The data that was generated for the publication of this work using the associated code is given in the ``final_results.zip`` folder.
 This data may be used for comparison on the same benchmarking problems with a similar setup, if desired.
+The `cst.py` file used for calculating airfoil coordinates and to plot the results of the inverse airfoil design problem was obtained from the [blackbox](https://github.com/ComputationalDesignLab/blackbox) package.
+See the repository of the package for more details.

 ## Citation